DEEPAK-RAMGIRI/RE-VIEW/README.md

 # RE-VIEW
-an application to review ur  movie/series/anime/other memoriese
+an application to review ur  movie/series/anime/other memoriese (upcoming project)